RustMagazine/rustmagazine/content/issue-1/vecdeque-resize-optimization.md

 assert_eq!(buf, [5, 10, 20, 20, 20]);
 ```

-The API is straightforward.
-The first argument is the new length the VecDeque should resize to, and the second argument is the default seed value the new elements should clone from when the VecDeque should expand.
+The `VecDeque::resize()` API is simple to use.
+It takes two arguments: the new length to which the `VecDeque` should be resized, and a default value to use for any new elements that are added to the `VecDeque` when it expands.

 ## The problem

-If we don't dive into the implementation details of `VecDeque::resize()`, we never know if there is really a need for optimization.
-We never reuse the original value we passed in, just like the author [@scottmcm](https://github.com/scottmcm)  mentioned in the PR title.
-For example:
+However, if we don't look at the implementation details of this function, we might not realize that there is room for optimization.
+As the PR's author [@scottmcm](https://github.com/scottmcm) pointed out, the old version did not reuse the value that was passed in as the default, resulting in unnecessary cloning of values.

 ```rs
 use std::collections::VecDeque;